Kaleemullahqasim/ParallelFileConcatenator/README.md

 ## Output
-The script will save the combined data as combined_data.parquet (or a custom name) in the same directory.
+The script will save the combined data as "combined_data.parquet" (or a custom name) in the same directory.
 It will also print statistics regarding the total number of files processed, total rows, duplicated files, and the amount of space saved.

 ## Contributing
 Feel free to fork the repository, make changes, and submit pull requests.
 For major changes, please open an issue first to discuss the proposed change.